 - Make certain all your lamps are LEDs or at least low-energy light bulbs

 - Set your thermostat to a comfortable temperature.
 In the summer, set it so you can be comfortable in a t-shirt.
 In the winter, set it so you’re comfortable in a sweater.
 By not setting it to extremes, you can reduce your energy use

 - Turn things off at the wall when you don’t need them

 Kilowatt-hours give you a real handle on how much electricity you consume and how you can reduce that figure.
 You can see which appliances are high-use items and which are more economical.
 When looking to buy a product, the kWh rating is an important one to take into consideration.

 Not only does it give you an idea of how the way you use electricity in the home can be improved, but the cost per kWh gives you a direct comparison of one electricity supplier with another.

-If you’re looking for a way to reduce your carbon footprint, our Inspire Unlimited 100% Clean Energy Subscription plan is the best way to do your part for the planet.
-Find out how to switch to renewable energy and learn more about the benefits of renewable energy today.
+If you’re looking for a way to reduce your carbon footprint, our Inspire 100% clean energy plan plan is the best way to do your part for the planet.

 We are a renewable energy company passionate about empowering our customers to do the right thing for the environment, themselves, and their families.
 We want to make it easy and affordable to choose clean energy.

 Not sure if renewable energy is right for you?
 Read the latest Inspire Clean Energy reviews to see how we've helped customers make the switch.